ember-learn/ember-blog/source/2019-06-21-the-ember-times-issue-103.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
-Submit to the Ember Camp Chicago CFP 🌭,
+updates on EmberCamp Chicago CFP & tickets 🌭, celebration of 55 posts for #EmberJS2019 🎉,
 ...

 ---